-Despite its name -- Notre Dame -- it wasn’t inspired by the Parisian cathedral.
+Despite its name — Notre Dame — it wasn’t inspired by the Parisian cathedral.
 In fact, it was inspired by another favorite Paris site and Gothic gem, Sainte-Chapelle.

 There’s no stone or marble.
 With its double level galleries supported by Ionic columns, the basilica looks more like a theater than a church.

 The story goes that architect James O’Donnell was so moved by his dramatic creation that he, rather dramatically in response, converted to Catholicism.
 O’Donnell is the only person buried in the basilica’s crypt.

 The western tower, dubbed La Perseverance, was completed in 1841.
 It houses a massive bell nicknamed Jean-Baptiste, which weights nearly 11 tons.
 The eastern tower, dubbed La Temperance, was completed in 1843.

-But the outside is nothing special, compared to other Notre Dames in France.
+But the outside is nothing terribly special, compared to other Notre Dames in France.
 It’s the inside that’s unique and dazzling.

 Because Notre Dame is dedicated to Our Lady, Mary, it’s a florid blue inside.
 Yes, that’s Mary’s flagship color, not just the whimsy of the artists.
 Blue is meant to reflect calm and tranquility.

 The pulpit is also a marvelous work of art itself.
 It was designed by Louis-Phillipe Hebert during the basilica’s renovations in the 1870s.

 At the opposite end from the altar is a massive Casavant pipe organ.
 Constructed in 1891, it has over 7,000 individual pipes and is the largest in Canada.

 The windows were designed by Quebec artist Jean-Baptiste Lagacé and made at Francis Chigot’s workshop in Limoges France.
-They tell the story of the history and founding of Montreal.
+They tell the story of the early history and founding of Montreal.

 The most famous bride was Celine Dion, who helped put the church not the map.
 Unfortunately, when I was there, I could only peak through the glass door at the chapel because the skylights were being restored.

 In 1978, a fire set by an arsonist almost completely destroyed the chapel.
 In 1979-82, it was rebuilt in a hodgepodge of architectural styles.
 Its most eye-catching element is the colossal modern floor-to-ceiling bronze altarpiece by Montreal sculptor Charles Daudelin.

 At night, you can return to watch the spectacular sound and light multimedia spectacle called “Aura.”

 If you’re visiting Montreal, don’t hesitate to go inside this gem of a basilica.
-Notre Dame Basilica is a joyous must see site in Montreal.
+Basilica Notre-Dame is a joyous must see site in Montreal.
 It’s likely like nothing you’ve ever seen before!